How will my companion animal be transported from my location to your facility?

 Do you ask the owners of the animals that you are transporting to pay anything towards the target amount?

-Yes, we ask that all owners of cats and dogs be willing to contribute a minimum of £1000 or $1000 before we will set up fundraising pages and ask our supporters to donate.
+Yes, we ask that all owners of cats and dogs be willing to contribute a minimum of £1500 or $1500 for US bound animals before we will set up fundraising pages and ask our supporters to donate.
 We also request that all owners hold fundraising events to help as well.

 How much does it cost to bring a companion animal home?

 For dogs coming to the UK/EU the average cost is approx. £4000.
 This amount covers the following:

 - In country transport (dependant on where in Iraq your animal is located this can often come in at up to £500)

 - Travel Crates